Every action your AI agent takes,

 High-risk AI systems

-must keep tamper-evident logs.
+must keep tamper-proof records.

 Enforcement begins August 2, 2026.